-The accused was involved in a motor vehicle accident where his vehicle had run into a building.
-The accused was hospitalized and an officer made a demand for blood samples soon as practical.
+Our client was involved in a motor vehicle accident where his vehicle had run into a building.
+Our client was hospitalized and an officer made a demand for blood samples soon as practical.
 This resulted in the analysis of the blood that showed no alcohol present.
 Ultimately the samples were resubmitted for analysis for drugs and the result was positive.

 At trial, the defence challenged the admissibility of the samples of blood which were found to contain controlled drugs therein.
 While the accident occurred in June, the second set of tests of the blood did not occur until November of the same year and the police had not obtained a further detention order.